Andrea Pető: Awards and honors

 Pető was awarded the Officer's Cross of the Hungarian Order of Merit in 2005, and the following year received the Bolyai Prize of the Hungarian Academy of Sciences.
 In 2018, she became the first Hungarian to be awarded the Madame de Staël Prize of the All European Academies.
 The prize recognized her extensive research on gender and contemporary European history including her work on the Holocaust, World War II, and political extremism.
-She was awarded an honorary doctorate from Södertörn University in Stockholm in 2021.
+She was awarded an honorary doctorate from Södertörn University in Stockholm in 2021. and 2022 University of Oslo Human Rights Award.

 Selected works

-Pető has written five monographs, published over 250 articles and chapters of books, and edited thirty one literary volumes.
-Her works have been published in over seventeen different languages, including Bulgarian, Croatian, English, French, Georgian, German, Hungarian, Italian, Russian, and Serbian.
+Pető has written seven monographs, published over 250 articles and chapters of books, and edited thirty one literary volumes.
+Her works have been published in over 23 different languages, including Bulgarian, Croatian, English, French, Georgian, German, Hungarian, Italian, Russian, and Serbian.
 She serves on the editorial board two Hungarian academic journals as well as six international publications, and is an associate editor of the European Journal of Women's Studies.